Curatorial

 Design and Social Culture, Design and the Economy, Design and the Human Body, Design and Sustainability, Design and Visual Culture.

-The exhibition is presented in several parts, highlights include:
+The exhibition is presented in several parts.

 Design Wall: Design in Everyday Life